Last Updated: September 27, 2019 Abhishek Gurung

 Murudeshwara Temple: Admire the attractive gopuram and the second tallest statue of Lord Shiva in Murudeshwar

-Perhaps Murudeshwara Temple’s main attraction is the 22-storied high gopuram better known as the monumental tower.
-But soon after the new addition of the statue of Lord Shiva which is noted to be the second tallest in the world, the tourism grew even more.
-Located on the edge of the Kanduka hill overlooking the Arabian Sea, one can simply visit this place and seek bliss.
+Perhaps Murudeshwara Temple’s main attraction is the 22-storied high gopuram better known as the monumental tower, towering over a height of 237 ft along with the tall statue of Lord Shiva measuring up to 123 ft. in height, known to be one of the tallest statues of Lord Shiva in the country.
+Located on the edge of the Kanduka Hill overlooking the Arabian Sea, one can simply visit this place and seek bliss.

 - Main Deity: Lord Shiva